pantheon-systems/documentation/source/_docs/eu-region.md

 The documentation on this page discusses features and options that are not yet available to all users.
 </div>

-Pantheon is extending limited availability invitations to contract customers who want to deploy a new site within the European Union (**EU**).
+Pantheon is extending Limited Availability invitations to contract customers who want to deploy a new site within the European Union (**EU**).

 ### Details